Skip to main content

 A:

-• DCP and websearch-cited: Support all OpenCode-compatible models
+• DCP, websearch-cited, smart-codebase: Support all OpenCode-compatible models

 • morph-fast-apply: Uses dedicated Morph API, independent of main model